JuliaIO/HDF5.jl/doc/hdf5.md

 attrs(parent::Union(HDF5Group, HDF5Dataset))[name] = value
 ```

 where `attrs` simply indicates that the object referenced by `name` (a string) is an attribute, not another group or dataset.
-(Datasets cannot have child datasets, but groups can have either.) `value` must be a simple type: `BitsKind`s, strings, and arrays of these two.
-In HDF5, attributes cannot store "complex" objects.
+(Datasets cannot have child datasets, but groups can have either.) `value` must be a simple type: `BitsKind`s, strings, and arrays of either of these.
+The HDF5 standard does not permit attributes to store "complex" objects.

 Getting information
 -------------------